kallurbsk/vpa-recommender/pkg/testing/tests.md

         5. The `Pod Information` graph above shows the pod restart at 19:17 and 19:22 clearly.
 Once both CPU and memory are scaled down, we can see the pod remains in that state with new usage values.

 ### Automation Plans
-1. The old VPA recommender already has a set of functional test suites for integration and e2e testing.
+1. The Existing VPA recommender already has a set of functional test suites for integration and e2e testing.
 2. The plan for the new VPA recommender is to check if we can reuse the same utilities of those tests as the overall behaviour remains same.
 3. The above tests are done manually as of now and the automation can be completed in 2 phases.
     1. P0 test cases: